Social, Emotional and Education Learning

 The Melbourne Declaration on Education Goals for Young Australians (2008) states: “Schools play a vital role in promoting the intellectual, physical, social, emotional, moral, spiritual and aesthetic development and wellbeing of young Australians”.

 At Pascoe Vale Primary School all students participate in a weekly session promoting aspects of social, emotional and educational health.
-Many of these sessions will take place in the SEEL area (PELC Building).
-This area is a calm, multipurpose space where our SEEL activities take place.
 These are some of the areas that SEEL covers throughout the year:-

 Code of conduct

 Pascoe Vale Start Up program

 The School Council SEEL Sub-Committee is established every year after the School Council Annual General Meeting.
 Our major focus is supporting the school’s SEEL program and getting parent input and involvement.
 The SEEL sub-committee is made up of parents and teachers and is always happy to welcome new members to contribute to their valuable work.